renatadev/JS-Calculator/README.md

 Here's a sneak-peek to my calculator:
 ![img](img/ScreenShot.png)

+#### :exclamation: Features I'd like to add: :exclamation:

+:computer: Keyboard input.

 ------------------------------------------------------

-You can have a look at my calculator by clicking [here.](https://renatajarmova.github.io/JS-Calculator/)
+You can have a deeper look at my calculator and play around with it by clicking [here.](https://renatajarmova.github.io/JS-Calculator/)